martineastwood/GBQ/README.md

 ## Prerequisites

 You must have a working installation of the Google SDK and the Google BigQuery command line tool.
-Information about how to install them and set
->>>>>>> 6233d8f58e1b1de2fe81dae1f6536e569b6159cb
-up authorisation, default projects etc can be found at:
+Information about how to install them and set up authorisation, default projects etc can be found at:

 * https://cloud.google.com/bigquery/bq-command-line-tool
 * https://developers.google.com/api-client-library/python/start/installation

-<<<<<<< HEAD
 =======

 ## Dependancies